The Boltzmann-Grad Limit of the Lorentz Gas in a Union of Lattices: The transition kernels

 and

-where $k$ and $k^{\g}$ are the \textit{transition kernels}, whose definition we will recall below; $\sigma(\vecV',\vecV)$ is the differential cross section of the fixed scattering process (see \cite[Sec.\ 3.4]{jMaS2019} and the start of Section \ref{LIMITFLIGHTPROCESS} above); and finally $\vecw\in\UB$ is the impact parameter which is a function of $\vecV'$ and $\vecV$, and $\vecw'\in\UB$ is the exit parameter which is a function of $\vecV''$ and $\vecV'$.
-We refer to \cite[Sections 3.4 and 3.5]{jMaS2019} for a more detailed description; in particular it should be noted that the formula \eqref{pgendef001} only makes sense for $\vecV',\vecV$ which can form entry and exit velocities in a scatterer collision; for any other $\vecV',\vecV\in\US$ we have $p^{(\psi)}\bigl(\vecV';\xi,\vecV\bigr)=0$ by definition; a similar statement holds for \eqref{pbndefG001}.
+where $k$ and $k^{\g}$ are the \textit{transition kernels}, whose definition we will recall below; $\sigma(\vecV',\vecV)$ is the differential cross section of the fixed scattering process; and finally $\vecw\in\UB$ is the impact parameter which is a function of $\vecV'$ and $\vecV$, and $\vecw'\in\UB$ is the exit parameter which is a function of $\vecV''$ and $\vecV'$.
+It should be noted that the formula \eqref{pgendef001} only makes sense for $\vecV',\vecV$ which can form entry and exit velocities in a scatterer collision; for any other $\vecV',\vecV\in\US$ we have $p^{(\psi)}\bigl(\vecV';\xi,\vecV\bigr)=0$ by definition; a similar statement holds for \eqref{pbndefG001}.

 Next we recall in detail the definition of the transition kernels $k$ and $k^{\g}$, from \cite[Section 3.1]{jMaS2019}, with some parts of the notation mildly modified.

 Recall that for any $\xi>0$ we denote $\fZ_\xi=(0,\xi)\times\UB$, an open cylinder in $\R^d$.
 In the following we will also use this notation with $\xi=\infty$, i.e., $\fZ_\infty=(0,\infty)\times\UB$.
 Furthermore, we define the ``$\vece_1$-coordinate'' of any point $(\vecx,\vs)\in\scrX$ to be the number $\vecx\cdot\vece_1$.
 Next we define a map